About

 Reuters Photojournalism Exhibition

-Reuters employs 450 photographers, including award-winning frontline photojournalists, reporting from over 200 locations around the world, and has won six Pulitzer Prizes for photography.
-In a show specially curated for the Truth Tellers Summit by Reuters Pictures enterprise editor Adrees Latif and Reuters Pictures global editor Rickey Rogers, summit attendees saw some examples of Reuters’ remarkable recent photojournalism.
+Reuters employs more than 600 photographers, including award-winning frontline photojournalists, reporting from over 200 locations around the world, and has won seven Pulitzer Prizes for photography.
+Last Year In Pictures was an exhibition specially curated for Truth Tellers 2025 by Maye-E Wong, Reuters Senior Editor of Wider Image and Special Projects.
+Drawn from the 1.6 million images Reuters sent out to the world in 2024, the exhibition offered a powerful snapshot of the agency’s recent photojournalism.

 The Venue

-The Summit will take place in the prestigious Art Deco setting of the Royal Institute of British Architects in London.
+The Summit takes place in the Art Deco setting of the prestigious Vision Hall in London.